 Thompson went on to join the staff of The Roanoke Times where he covered the police beat, emerging racial turmoil in the city and tackled other tough subjects.
 His story about a young girl who obtained an abortion (illegal at the time) won the top feature writing award from the Virginia Press Association.
 The association also honored a column about street racers in the city and news coverage of a murder of parents, abduction and rape of their children.

 After moving on to The Telegraph in Alton, Illinois, Thompson continued to cover controversial topics and social issues, including the sharp increase in drug trafficking in the Metro East area, the growth of street gangs and corruption by local and state politicians.
 His stories captured top prizes for news, feature and column writing from the Illinois Press Association and the Illinois Managing Editors Association.
 He also won a number of photography and newspaper layout awards.

 Thompson took a sabbatical from newspapers in 1981 and moved to Washington to work on Capitol Hill and learn the workings of government and politics from the inside.
-He served as press secretary to Illinois Republican Congressman Paul Findley and later New Mexico Republican Congressman Manuel Lujan.
+He served as press secretary to Illinois Republican Congressman Paul Findley and later to New Mexico Republican Congressman Manuel Lujan.
 After a stint as chief of staff for Congressman Dan Burton, Thompson returned to Lujan as special assistant to the ranking member on the House Committee on Science & Technology. in that position, he represented the committee on visits to foreign countries, investigated and Chernobyl nuclear disaster in Russia and assisted in the investigation of the Space Shuttle Challenger disaster in 1986.